LocationVancouver, BC, Canada

 CollaboratorsLord Cultural Resources, Ellis Don Corporation, Nussli Event Construction, Infinite Stage Design, Iredale Group

-From the architect.
+Text description provided by the architects.
 The Ontario Pavilion for the Vancouver 2010 Winter Olympic Games was designed as a physical and experiential gateway to Ontario.
 The pavilion provided a unique impression of Ontario’s lively character and had over 170,000 visitors.
 With an exterior translucent screen projecting varying degrees of visibility, the structure prompted visitors to shift their perception of what defines transparency.

 Ontario’s story at the 2010 Olympics was organized around the accessible, welcoming and exciting themes of “Play, Live, Succeed” – the fundamental organizing principles for both the exterior and interior experiences of the Pavilion.
 As a founding metaphor, the Pavilion referenced Niagara Falls – one of Ontario’s most recognizable icons, and foremost gateways to Ontario.
 The flow and drama of Niagara Falls, constantly in a state of movement and renewal, symbolizes the dynamism of Ontario’s history and future.
 Surrounded by 4 great lakes, Ontario’s story is intertwined with water.
 The exterior enclosure of the Pavilion mimics this energetic flow and misting of water with over 40 kilometres of continuously up-lit, fabric wrapped panels and curtains of cable rope integrated with medium resolution digitized LED array walls, capable of displaying large-scale panoramic video and messaging.
 A recessed trough set within the exterior raised floor concealed a continuous line of lighting.
 The coloured uplighting was choreographed to animate the shimmering façades of the Pavilion, creating a lively shimmering surface to seduce visitors inside.